What Is BPA?

-Bisphenol A, commonly referred to as BPA, is a synthetic chemical compound.
-Many people are now aware that BPA is used to form a type of plastic.
+BPA is a synthetic chemical compound used to form a type of plastic.
 BPA is actually the key monomer used in the production of polycarbonate (PC) plastic and epoxy resin found in the lining of canned goods.
 PC plastic is hard and often shatter-proof.
 It is used in a wide range of consumer products such as water bottles, food storage containers, medical devices, CDs and baby bottles.
 Epoxy resin is found in the coating inside of almost all food and beverage cans.

 What many people don’t know is that BPA mimics the hormone estrogen.
 It is what is known as an endocrine (or hormone) disrupting chemical.
 The endocrine system is the body’s finely tuned network of hormones and glands that control the development of the brain, the reproductive system and many other delicate systems.